 Julaha people belong to the Shudra caste which is the lowest of the four Hindu caste blocks.
 India's reservation system gives them the opportunity for government work and other benefits such as parliamentary seats.

 What Are Their Beliefs?

-The Sikh Julaha in Chandigarh, Haryana and Delhi follow their ten gurus and their religious book called the Guru Granth Sahib.
-They believe in the creator of the universe (an opportunity to explain about Jesus Christ) and they believe in equality.
-The priest is called a Giani.
-They have Sikh festivals.
+Sikh Julaha in Chandigarh, Haryana and Delhi follow their ten gurus and their religious book called the Guru Granth Sahib.
+They believe in the creator of the universe (an opportunity to explain about Jesus) and they believe in equality.
+The priest is called Giani.